jtpereyda/boofuzz/docs/user/monitors.rst

 ==============

-The process monitor consists of two parts; the ``ProcessMonitor`` class that implements ``IMonitor`` and a second module that is to be run on the host of your target.
+The process monitor consists of two parts; the ``ProcessMonitor`` class that implements ``BaseMonitor`` and a second module that is to be run on the host of your target.

 .. autoclass:: boofuzz.monitors.ProcessMonitor
    :members: